adielBm/math-archive/drafts/Assembler Project.md

 K:          .data   22
 ```

-First, the assembler goes through the program and deploys all the macros present in it.
+First, the assembler goes through the program and expands all the macros present in it.
 Only if this process ends successfully, you can move on to the next step.

-In this example, the program after the macros deployment will look like this:
+In this example, the program after the macro expansion will look like this:

 ```
 .define sz=2